dclement1/Remote_Sensing_Workshop_2/README.md

 - This is a map of the location of the project
 ![This is map of the location of the project.](insetmap.png)

-- Below we have an embeded Google map, with which you can view the loacation of the project
+- Below we have an embeded Google map, with which you can view the loacation of the project.
 <iframe src="https://www.google.com/maps/embed?pb=!1m18!1m12!1m3!1d34450.709801822435!2d-72.73809975498386!3d42.60377159477566!2m3!1f0!2f0!3f0!3m2!1i1024!2i768!4f13.1!3m3!1m2!1s0x89e0d7bfd0c8bfb5%3A0xbf75623f5b5a9f70!2sShelburne+Falls%2C+MA+01370!5e1!3m2!1sen!2sus!4v1487430057538" width="600" height="450" frameborder="0" style="border:0" allowfullscreen></iframe>